 Even if they accept each other now, they may find good reason to fight each other later.
 After all, we've all had bad roommates.
 I had one who piled trash in his room, never showered, stole from me, and ate my food.
 After he ate most of a cake I baked, I injected laxatives into the last piece and let him have it.

 Mice don't often have access to laxatives, so they probably will just fight to the death.

 Hannibal, Sasuke and Gaara lived together as friends for about two months with nothing more than a few minor squabbles.
 Then one day, Sasuke had had his fill of being dominated, fought back, and injured Hannibal pretty badly.
 They both survived, but we couldn't bring them anywhere near each other ever again.
 They had to live in separate cages and we couldn't take them out at the same time.

 While this is our story, I can't claim that this will apply to any mouse you bring home.
 These animals resemble humans, and therefore have a complex psychology.
 Just use our experience as a guideline and be prepared for failure.
 If you have success, though, drop a comment and let me know what you did.

-Edit: Know Your Alpha Mouse
+Know Your Alpha Mouse

-Since writing this post, we've had a number of mice come and go, and I noticed an interesting trend among housing male mice together.
+Since writing this article, we've had a number of mice come and go, and I noticed an interesting trend among housing male mice together.
 As mentioned above, the three mice in the picture lived in relative harmony until Sasuke grew into adulthood and became the alpha mouse of the group.
 We had to separate him.
 Sasuke went to live on his own, while Hannibal and Gaara lived the rest of their lives together with not even the smallest squabble.